tarathep/kafka-security/README.md

 # kafka-security
 This example configures Kafka to use TLS/SSL with client connections.
 You can also choose to have Kafka use TLS/SSL to communicate between producer & consumer.

+in example using docker image Bitnami at : https://hub.docker.com/r/bitnami/kafka

 ## Topology

 <img src="./topology.png">